Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-U.S. equities were higher on Friday as the finalized reading of April consumer sentiment from the University of Michigan was unexpectedly revised higher and the measure of one-year inflation expectations was revised lower, though were still lower and higher than the prior month’s readings, respectively.
-The Dow was up 0.1%, while the tech-heavy Nasdaq Composite rose 1.3%.
-The S&P 500 increased 0.7% with five of 11 sectors finishing in positive territory.
-The Consumer Discretionary sector was the top performer, rising 2.0%, while the Materials sector was the bottom performer, falling 0.7%.
+U.S. equities were mixed on Tuesday as the April Consumer Price Index (CPI) came in cooler than expected month-over-month (MOM) on a headline and core basis.
+Meanwhile, the headline CPI decelerated to 2.3% year-over-year (YOY), while the core measure remained unchanged at 2.8% YOY.
+The Dow was down 0.6%, while the tech-heavy Nasdaq Composite rose 1.6%.
+The S&P 500 increased 0.7% with six of 11 sectors finishing in positive territory.
+The Information Technology sector was the top performer, rising 2.3%, while the Health Care sector was the bottom performer, falling 3.0%.

 Wells Fargo Advisors is registered with the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.